auth0/docs/articles/api/management/v2/tokens-flows.md

 The new way uses the [OAuth 2.0 Client Credentials grant](/api-auth/grant/client-credentials).

 ::: note
-For details on how to follow this new process refer to [How to Get an Access Token for the Management API](/api/management/v2/tokens).
+For details on how to follow this new process refer to [Access Tokens for the Management API](/api/management/v2/concepts/tokens).
 :::

 #### Why this changed